daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 “*Selling and delivering a product is at least as important as the product itself.*”

 After ideating and creating a product, a product that was based on sound business objectives and passed the reality check, you’re ready to consider putting something into production.
 For AI/ML putting models into production is the delivery.
-For productized models making predictions, Carly Taylor of Activision ML advises considering the following: “When?
+Carly Taylor of Activision ML advises considering the following for productized models busy making predictions: “When?
 How often?
 Where?
 What do you do with the predictions? … you’re building something that will be used for real.
 What is our [deployment] policy for what we build?”.
 [5] Answering these questions even at the beginning of a project, when setting objectives, is a great way to focus on the delivery of the product, which is how models actually create value in the first place.

 <br><br>